prakaa/phd_thesis/source/11_chapter_3.md

 This paper offers three contributions to the literature.
 First, we provide a high-level overview and comparison of the key features of frequency control arrangements in North America and Central and Western Europe, and provide a review of the most prominent challenges to designing effective and efficient frequency control arrangements and the potential solutions discussed in the literature.
 Second, we provide a comprehensive update to previous literature on frequency control in the NEM [@thorncraftExperienceMarketbasedAncillary2007; @thorncraftMarketbasedAncillaryServices2008; @rieszFrequencyControlAncillary2015].
 Our analysis benefits from recent experience in the NEM that encompasses deteriorating frequency performance, the reintroduction of mandatory requirements and integrating higher shares of VRE.
 While several of these aspects have been discussed independently in the literature, this paper seeks to provide a structured and holistic analysis of developments in the NEM and their implications for frequency control arrangement design.
 Third, this article advocates for designers placing a greater emphasis on delivering forward-looking frequency control arrangements during energy transition through the implementation of more robust regulatory mechanisms and ensuring that market-based mechanisms are capable of supporting FCS investment.
 As highlighted in the following sections, these design features have received surprisingly little attention in the literature.

 The rest of the chapter is structured as follows.
-In @sec:fcs-context, we provide an overview of typical frequency control arrangements, with a focus on restructured electricity industries in North America and Europe, and the main challenges faced in their design.
+In Section [-@sec:fcs-context], we provide an overview of typical frequency control arrangements, with a focus on restructured electricity industries in North America and Europe, and the main challenges faced in their design.
 We describe the NEM, its frequency control arrangements and the specific challenges posed by increasing penetrations of VRE and other IBR in Section [3](#sec:nem_frequency_control){reference-type="ref" reference="sec:nem_frequency_control"}.
 In Section [\[sec:insights\]](#sec:insights){reference-type="ref" reference="sec:insights"}, we analyse the performance of the NEM's frequency control arrangements in responding to the challenges explored in Section [2](#sec:context){reference-type="ref" reference="sec:context"}, with primary frequency response and regulation (secondary frequency response) services in the NEM as case studies.
 Based on our analysis, we conclude by offering four key insights to operators, regulators and market-bodies that include understanding control action interactions; ensuring that arrangements are capable of supporting investment in FCS capability; monitoring, assessing and remunerating FCS performance; and considering both regulatory and market-based mechanisms in the design of effective and efficient frequency control arrangements.

 ## Context {#sec:fcs-context}